 Could I have unclaimed capital credits?

 On occasion, we might lose touch with a member when they move and change addresses.
-If you think you might have unclaimed capital credits, please contact our Baudette office at 634-2202, and we will check your capital credit account.
-Or, you may view our Unclaimed Capital Credit Listing for your name.
+If you think you might have unclaimed capital credits, we will check your capital credit account.
+Our capital credit expert is Tessa Strohl, and she can be reached in Baudette at 634-2202 (or toll free at 1-888-634-2202).
 Contact us if you see your name, and we will update our records.
-Additionally, if you see the name of someone you know on this listing, please suggest to them contact us as well.
+Additionally, if you see the name of someone you know on this listing, please suggest to them to contact us as well.
 We would like to see our former members get the capital credits due to them.

 Is it taxable?